 Greetings and welcome to Grove and Grotto!
+We are a family-owned Pagan store operating online since 2014.
 I’m Michelle, the owner (and shop fairy).
-Here’s a bit more info about us:
+Read on to find out more about our business and magickal philosophy:

 Grove and Grotto was founded in June 2014.
 Our metaphysical shop merges two lifelong passions—crafting and magick—into one enterprise.
 We believe that practically any object can be magickal.
 (But unique, handmade and beautiful tools are even more so!)
 We strive to offer an assortment of products that serve a wide variety of Pagan and occult paths.

 I grew up as a “spooky” kid on the cusp of the Internet age.
 While there were a few online message boards serving Pagan folks, my main resource for understanding my mystical and paranormal experiences were books and a few trusted peers.
 The crystal shops, yoga parlors, and tiny botanicas in my home city were like a walled garden that I dared not venture into.
 I graduated from the University of Texas in 2006 and began a career as a chef, while indulging my occult interest on the sly.
 I published two books on Tarot (under the name Emmie McKellen) and eventually decided to take the leap into being a full-time weirdo.

 These days, I’m about as “out there” as you can be.
 I operate Grove and Grotto and stay active in the Dallas-Fort Worth Pagan community—occasionally even finding time to don wings on the weekends!
 I’m a Tarot reader, energy worker, scryer, and trance junkie.
 I consider myself a “sensible occultist”—I don’t know how everything works, and that’s okay.
 I use a combination of study, observation, and intuition to arrive at working theories.
 Though I’m grateful for the tutelage of some accomplished folks, I have no formal initiation or rank in any magickal order or Pagan tradition.